MACCNYC/maccnyc.github.io/_documents/organizing.md

 ### MACC Working Groups

 The working groups are engaged in concrete tasks around building the MACC organization and the anarchist movements in NYC.
-They reportback to the general assembly.
+They reportback to the care assembly.
 New working groups are encouraged to form!

 ## Principles